jinwenxu/Lunar-Irradiance-Calculation/README.md

 # Lunar-Irradiance-Calculation
-A python program to calculate lunar irradiance (TOA) using MT2009 model
+A program to calculate lunar irradiance (TOA) using MT2009 model using Python and R